-We have Enterprise Risk Management (ERM) processes and systems to detect, evaluate and monitor the main Company risks (Risk Universe), in compliance with the requirements for listed companies as per the Corporate Governance Code.
+We have Enterprise Risk Management (ERM) processes and systems to detect, evaluate and monitor the main Company risks (Risk Universe), to identify, assess, and monitor the Company’s key risks (Risk Universe), in full compliance with the Corporate Governance Code for listed companies.

 SUSTAINABILITY RISKS: